aidanbates/gym-assistance-legal/terms.md

 - Impersonate others or provide false information

 ## Intellectual Property
-- The Gym Assistance app, design, and codebase are owned by [Your Company Name]
+- The Gym Assistance app, design, and codebase are owned by Aidan Bates
 - Workout templates created by other users belong to their respective creators
 - You retain ownership of your personal workout data